MurrenMods/FindMe/README.md

 - entityfind: Toggles if /findentity should be enabled.

 ## Permissions
+- findme.*: All permissions.
+Do not use for normal players!
 - findme.find: Allow player to use /find (default on)
 - findme.hide: Allow player to use /hideme (default on)
 - findme.findentity: Allow player to use /findentity (default on)